JuliaLang/julia/doc/stdlib/parallel.rst

    Block the current task for a specified number of seconds.
 The minimum sleep time is 1 millisecond or input of ``0.001``.

+.. function:: ReentrantLock()

+   Creates a reentrant lock.
+The same task can acquire the lock as many times as required.
+Each lock must be matched with an unlock.

+.. function:: lock(l::ReentrantLock)

+   Associates ``l`` with the current task.
+If ``l`` is already locked by a different task, waits for it to become available.
+The same task can acquire the lock multiple times.
+Each "lock" must be matched by an "unlock"

+.. function:: unlock(l::ReentrantLock)

+   Releases ownership of the lock by the current task.
+If the lock had been acquired before, it just decrements an internal counter and returns immediately.

 General Parallel Computing Support
 ----------------------------------